hacksysteam/HackSysExtremeVulnerableDriver/README.md

 TODO
 ----

-1. Test the Driver on Windows 8.1/10 x64
+1. Test the Driver on Windows 10 x64
-2. Add the exploit support for Windows 8.1/10 x64
+2. Add the exploit support for Windows 10 x64
-3. Add `Use Of Uninitialized Variable` Vulnerability
-4. Add `Memory Disclosure` Vulnerability
+3. Add `Memory Disclosure` Vulnerability
-5. Add `Time-Of-Check-To-Time-Of-Use` (**TOCTOU/Race Condition**) Vulnerability
+4. Add `Time-Of-Check-To-Time-Of-Use` (**TOCTOU/Race Condition**) Vulnerability
-6. Refactor and Cleanup the driver and exploit source code
+5. Refactor and clean-up the driver and exploit source code

 License